 Since 1976, our local seafood has been going directly to global auction, leaving New Hampshire.
-And more recently, drastic cuts in quotas for vital groundfish species, increased financial constraints on our fishing community, and the continued high cost of fuel have threatened to end this proud tradition.
+In the last decade, drastic cuts in quotas for vital groundfish species increased financial constraints on our fishing community, and the continued high cost of fuel have threatened to end this proud tradition.

 The maritime fishing industry, a vital element of the economy, culture, and history of the New Hampshire Seacoast, is in crisis.
 We are addressing this crisis by increasing the recognition and appreciation of the interdependent roles that the fishing industry and the consumer play in our local ecological economy.

 This is a pioneering effort intended to reconnect the local consumer base with New Hampshire commercial fisherman via a new marketplace for locally sourced seafood—a direct market from "Fish to Dish".
 In doing so, we hope to provide local fishermen a fair market for all the species they catch and to provide the consumer with access to a wide variety of fresh locally caught seafood throughout the season, better insight into the supply chain that brings seacoast seafood to their table, and direct input about the choice and diversity of fish they consume.